dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 With this complication, what are independent dimensionless groups?

 Adding a quantity but no new independent dimension creates one more independent dimensionless group.
-Therefore, there are two independent groups—for example, 𝑣/ 𝑔ℎ and 𝑣0/ 𝑔ℎ.
+Therefore, there are two independent groups — for example, 𝑣/ 𝑔ℎ and 𝑣0/ 𝑔ℎ.
 The most general dimensionless statement, which has the form group 1 = 𝑓 (group 2), is 𝑣 = 𝑓 ⎛⎜ 𝑣0 ⎞⎟.

 (5.33)